fillumina/PerformanceTools/README.md

 }
 ```

-This is the result returned by calling the main() of the test:
+This is the result returned by calling the test's main():

 ```
 Iterations: 1000	Samples: 10	Standard Deviation: 7.997750553879185